Skip Navigation Links

 In the modern era of the Here There Be Monsters setting, elemental based Mystics tend to be culturally diverse but less represented in Accords-abiding lands due to the highly obvious nature of elemental magic...particularly more advanced uses which summon extradimensional Elementals.
 Thus violations of the Secrecy Accord are difficult to avoid, and while the practice isn't overtly oppressed (unlike infernal, daemonic, and necromantic based arts), it is discouraged wherever the Accords are actively enforced.
 If an Elementalist is careful, or avoids first world nations that enforce the Accords strongly, they can avoid Sanctioning.
 Otherwise, even well meaning practitioners may end up with a bounty on their head.

-Note: the Hermetic practices of Europe emerged (at least partially) from the classical Greek elemental perspective, and thus the arts of Wizards, Spellbinders, Alchemists, and Mysterians all have some echoes of elemental concepts.
+The Hermetic practices of Europe emerged (at least partially) from the classical Greek elemental perspective, and thus the arts of Wizards, Spellbinders, Alchemists, and Mysterians all have some echoes of elemental concepts.
 Indeed, while most traditions of Wizardry abstract away from fundamental concepts such as base elements, a few of the oldest traditions still explicitly incorporate elemental beliefs and practices both in their magic and their associated esoterica and have much in common with non-Hermetic Elementalists.
 Similarly some Mysterians learn the mysteries of the basic elemental forces (Air, Fire, Earth, Water), and some Spellbinders bind one or more of them as well.

 Vocation